-Bond Counsel to the Corporation expresses no opinion regarding any other Federal or state tax consequences with respect to the 2023 Bonds or the 2022 Series G Bonds.
-Bond Counsel to the Corporation renders its opinion with respect to the 2023 Bonds under existing statutes and court decisions as of the issue date of the 2023 Bonds and its opinion referred to in the immediately preceding paragraph with respect to the 2022 Series G Bonds, and assumes no obligation to update its opinion after the issue date of the 2023 Bonds or the 2022 Series G Bonds, and assumes no obligation to update its opinion after the issue date of the 2023 Bonds or the date of the remarketing of the 2022 Series G Bonds, and assumes no obligation to update its opinion after the issue date of the 2023 Bonds or the date of the remarketing of the 2022 Series G Bonds, as the case may be, to reflect any future action, fact or circumstance, or change in law or interpretation, or otherwise.
-The opinion of Bond Counsel to the Corporation referred to in the immediately preceding paragraph with respect to the 2022 Series G Bonds is limited to the change in the method of determining the interest rate on the 2022 Series G Bonds and does not extend to any event or matter occurring subsequent to the delivery of its opinion on December 15, 2022.
-In addition, Bond Counsel to the Corporation expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the 2023 Bonds or the exemption from personal income taxes of interest on the 2023 Bonds under state and local tax law.
+Bond Counsel to the Corporation expresses no opinion regarding any other Federal or state tax consequences with respect to the 2023 Bonds.
+Bond Counsel to the Corporation renders its opinion under existing statutes and court decisions as of the issue date and assumes no obligation to update its opinion after the issue date to reflect any future action, fact or circumstance, or change in law or interpretation, or otherwise.
+Bond Counsel to the Corporation expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the 2023 Series B Bonds or the exemption from personal income taxes of interest on the 2023 Bonds under state and local tax law.